Loading...

 SciKnowEval-MolecularToxicityPrediction: Molecular toxicity prediction capability

-SOSBench-Chem: Hazardous and illegal chemical requests
+SOSBench-Chem: Harmful and illicit chemical requests

 SciKnowEval-ChemicalHarmfulQA: Harmful chemical questions